miller46/jm-code/README.md

 `bot.py` is the entry point and contains the primary workflow logic.

+EXAMPLE - See https://github.com/miller46/jm-api.
+The whole project was written by agents orchestrated by this bot.

 ## Environment Variables

 | Variable | Required | Default | Description |